-Policy Consultative Forums
+Policy Dialogue Forums

 GLOCEPS round table meeting on The implications of the designation as a United States Major Non-NATO Ally